The Complete 2026 Guide to Record-Triggered Flows in Salesforce

 A scheduled path delays after-save work to the future.
 Examples: send a follow-up email 3 days after a Case is closed; create a renewal task 30 days before subscription end; auto-close stale Opportunities after 90 days of inactivity.

 Scheduled paths run in a separate, async transaction context, so they get higher governor limits (60s CPU, 12MB heap).
-They're charged against your async limits, not sync.
+They are charged against your async limits, not sync.

 Five worked examples

 Build these in a Developer Edition org.
-Each takes 5–15 minutes.
+Each takes 5 to 15 minutes.

 Example 1: Auto-create a follow-up Task on Lead Conversion

-Before-save mode would seem natural — but you're creating a different record (Task), so it's after-save.
+Before-save mode would seem natural, but you are creating a different record (Task), so it is after-save.

 - Object: Lead